farbod2015/javascript/Rapid ES6 Training.md

 * The `new.target` property lets you detect whether a function or constructor was called using the new operator.
 In constructors and functions instantiated with the new operator, `new.target` returns a reference to the constructor or function.
 In normal function calls, `new.target` is `undefined`.

-* it's mainly used in a constructor and it is set to the constructor that was initially called
+* In class constructors, `new.target` refers to the constructor that was directly invoked by `new`.
+This is also the case if the constructor is in a parent class and was delegated from a child constructor.

     ```javascript
     class Project {